sedhain-pankaj/RCVS/README.md

 # Extract RCVS Website Data

-This Python script is used to scrape data from the RCVS (Royal College of Veterinary Surgeons) [website](https://findavet.rcvs.org.uk/find-a-vet-practice/).
-It retrieves information about veterinary practices, including the clinic ID, name, website URL, address, and phone number.
+This Python script is used to scrape data from the RCVS (Royal College of Veterinary Surgeons) [website](https://findavet.rcvs.org.uk/find-a-vet-practice/?filter-choice=name&filter-keyword=&filter-searchtype=practice&filter-pss=true&p=1).
+It retrieves information about veterinary practices, including the clinic ID, name, website URL, address, and phone number in UK.

 ## How to Run